 Title: Army private, Spanish American War

 Among those who responded to the call was Edward Curry, a painter and Philadelphia resident.
-Edward enlisted for a three year term on November 4, 1898.
-The original enlistment record shows he was 21 years old, 5 feet 6 1/2 inches tall with brown eyes, light brown hair and a ruddy complexion.
-He entered service as a private in the first infantry.
+Edward enlisted for a three year term on November 4, 1898 even though the last battle in Cuba was in August, after which Spain surrendered and agreed to peace terms.
+He entered service as a private in the first infantry but never had to fire a weapon.
+The Treaty of Paris was signed December 10 but troops remained in Cuba for years.

-The tropical climate in Cuba was a breeding ground for disease.
-Heat, wet weather and unsanitary conditions resulted in outbreaks of malaria, yellow fever and dysentery.
+Due to its tropical climate and unsanitary conditions, there were outbreaks of malaria, yellow fever and dysentery.
 It is believed that five times as many soldiers died of disease than in battle.
-Edward would be one of the many who succumbed to disease.
+Edward would be one of them.
 He died of yellow fever on July 15, 1900 at the barracks in Pinar Del Rio, a western Cuban province.

-President McKinley, a Civil War veteran who fought at Antietam, was said to have been deeply affected by the deaths so he sent teams to Cuba and Puerto Rico to recover the bodies of fallen military so they could be returned to their homes and families.
+President McKinley, a Civil War veteran who fought at Antietam, was said to have been deeply affected by the deaths.
+He sent teams to Cuba and Puerto Rico to recover the bodies of fallen military so they could be returned to their families.
 Edward was among them, and was buried at Mt.
 Moriah on March 19, 1901, eight months after his death.

 Support the Friends of Mount Moriah